dvdhartsman/Bird_Species_Image_Classification/README.md

 ### Overview
 <hr style="border: 2px solid red">

-In this project, I created a Convolutional Neural Network modeled on data from a Kaggle dataset containing roughly 90k images of 525 different bird species.
+In this project, we created a Convolutional Neural Network modeled on data from a Kaggle dataset containing roughly 90k images of 525 different bird species.
 I used tensorflow to create the Convolutional Neural Networks.
 The purpose was to maximize the model's ability to predict the correct species of the bird from an image.

 ### Data
 <hr style="border: 2px solid red">